ey-lab/formation-python/lessons/20-python-programming/README.md

 Dictionaries have no concept of order among elements.
 It is incorrect to say that the elements are "out of order"; they are simply unordered.

-# Exercise 2.1 : Manipulate Python typing

-Manipulate the different types of variables with the Python Notebook : [21-variables-typing](/lessons/20-python-programming/notebooks/21-variables-typing.ipynb).

 ## Operations on lists